nr072/disfigure/README.md

 those parts will not be removed until the selectors are updated.

-Since this deals with webpages, changes in HTML can be inconveniently frequent.
+Since Disfigure deals with webpages, changes in HTML can be inconveniently frequent.

 ### Credit